chicheongweng/bxn-exchange-design/README.md

 Each service is responsible for a specific domain and communicates with other services through events and REST APIs.

+If you are interested in obtaining a copy of the source code or evaluate the performance or our platform, please reach out to me on LinkedIn.

 ## Services

 ### 1. User Service